 There are many forms of exercise and it is important that you choose something that fits in with your life and can become an enjoyable habit.
 A simple and effective form of exercise, for example, is walking.
-It exercises and tones all the muscles in your body.
+It exercises a range of muscles in your body.
 You don't have to join a gym or use complicated equipment.
 Here are some guidelines.

-- Decide on the date that you are going to start - Set aside specific times for your walks and write them in your meal plan - This will motivate you and help you make walking a part of your everyday life.
-If possible, don't let anything interfere with these times - If you have children, you can include them in your exercise schedule.
+- > Decide on the date that you are going to start - Set aside specific times for your walks to help you to make setting aside this time for yourself a priority.
+Sometimes it is difficult to prioritise doing something for yourself, but if possible, try not to let anything interfere with this time for you - This will motivate you and help you make walking a part of your everyday life.
+If possible, don't let anything interfere with these times - > If you have children, you can include them in your exercise schedule.

 On the other hand, walking alone could be a good time for you to take a break.
-Don't feel guilty about taking this time for yourself - Walk three or four times a week for it to be effective - Try not to let two days go by without walking - Build up to 45 minutes of walking for it to be beneficial.
-Remember, however, that every little helps.
-If you have only ten minutes to spare - use it - You will need a good pair of trainers/runners - Wear comfortable clothing - Try to stay in the moment.
+Don't feel guilty about taking this time for yourself

+- Try to walk three or four times a week and notice how you feel - Try to be consistent with your movement, and notice what feels like a good amount for you - Build up to 45 minutes of walking for it to be beneficial.
+Remember, however, that every little helps and listen to your body.
+This is not prescriptive.
+If you've only 10 minutes to spare - use it. - > You will need a good pair of trainers/runners - Wear comfortable clothing - Try to stay in the moment.
 Take an interest in what is around you.
 Connect with the sounds, sights and smells as much as you can.
 This practice helps you to bring your awareness into the here and now.